eduMFA/eduMFA/doc/installation/system/inifile.rst

 <https://docs.sqlalchemy.org/en/20/core/connections.html#setting-transaction-isolation-levels-including-dbapi-autocommit>`_
 for details.

+.. note:: This only applies to the main eduMFA database.
+The SQL audit log is not affected: even if ``EDUMFA_AUDIT_SQL_OPTIONS`` is not set and the audit module falls back to ``SQLALCHEMY_ENGINE_OPTIONS``, it uses your original options without the automatically applied isolation level.
+This way an audit database on another system (e.g. SQLite, where ``READ COMMITTED`` is not a valid isolation level) keeps working.

 ``EDUMFA_HASH_ALGO_LIST`` is a user-defined list of hash algorithms which are used to verify passwords and pins.
 The first entry in ``EDUMFA_HASH_ALGO_LIST`` is used for hashing a new password/pin.